Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 This is the upper limit for the random resizing.
 It means that during training, the input images will be randomly resized to a size equal to or smaller than this upper limit.

-It uses the same one or two element format as `image_size`.
+It uses the same one or two-element format as `image_size`.
 And if it's empty, it uses `image_size`.
 If the original image size is already smaller than the upper limit, it will not be resized, and the original size will be used.

 Setting an appropriate upper limit helps ensure that input images are resized within a desired range, enhancing data augmentation and contributing to more effective model training.